 2020 Annual Fuel Proceeding: As of December 31, 2020, MGE had deferred \$3.2 million of 2020 fuel-related savings.
-These costs will be subject to the PSCW's annual review of 2020 fuel costs, which is expected to be completed in 2021.
-In March 2021, as part of the 2020 fuel costs application with the PSCW, MGE seeks to return the 2020 fuel-related savings to customers in 2022 as part of the 2022 rate case.
+The PSCW's annual review of 2020 fuel costs was completed in June 2021.
+There was no change to the refund in the fuel rules proceedings from the amount MGE deferred in the previous year.
+In July 2021, the PSCW issued a decision in the 2020 fuel rules proceedings requiring MGE to refund additional fuel savings incurred plus accrued interest to its retail electric customers over a one-month period.
+The fuel savings are expected to be returned by the end of 2021.

 ATC Return on Equity: As discussed in "Other Matters" below, ATC's authorized ROE, which is used in calculating its rates and revenues, is the subject of a challenge before FERC.
 A decrease in ATC's ROE could result in lower equity earnings and distributions from ATC in the future.
-We derived approximately 5.0% and 6.5% of our net income during the three months ended March 31, 2021 and 2020, respectively, from our investment in ATC.
+We derived approximately 5.8% and 8.6% of our net income during the six months ended June 30, 2021 and 2020, respectively, from our investment in ATC.

 Environmental Initiatives: There are proposed legislative rules and initiatives involving matters related to air emissions, water effluent, hazardous materials, and greenhouse gases, all of which affect generation plant capital expenditures and operating costs as well as future operational planning.
-At present, it is unclear how the changes in the presidential, congressional, and EPA administrations may affect existing, pending or new legislative or rulemaking proposals or regulatory initiatives.
+At present, it is unclear how the changes in the presidential, congressional, and EPA administrations may affect existing, pending or new legislative or rulemaking proposals or regulatory initiatives, although it is likely that such proposals and initiatives will be more stringent on fossil-fuel based generation.
 Such legislation and rulemaking could significantly affect the costs of owning and operating fossil-fueled generating plants.
 We would expect to seek and receive recovery of any such costs in rates.
 However, it is difficult to estimate the amount of such costs due to the uncertainty as to the timing and form of any legislation or rules, and the scope and time of the recovery of costs in rates, which may occur after those costs have been incurred.

 EPA's Affordable Clean Energy (ACE) Rule: In January 2021, the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit) vacated and remanded to the EPA the ACE Rule and the repeal of the predecessor Clean Power Plan Rule, both of which regulated greenhouse gas emissions from existing electric generation units pursuant to Section 111(d) of the Clean Air Act.
 As a result of these legal proceedings, neither the CPP nor ACE rules are currently in effect.
-MGE is still evaluating this D.C.
-Circuit decision for what impacts it may have to MGE operations.
 MGE will continue to evaluate the rule development and monitor ongoing and potential legal proceedings.

-Columbia: In February 2021, MGE, along with the co-owners, announced plans to retire the two-unit coal-fired Columbia generating plant near Portage, Wisconsin.
+Columbia: In February 2021, MGE, along with the other plant co-owners, announced plans to retire the two-unit coal-fired Columbia generating plant near Portage, Wisconsin.
 MGE currently owns 19% of the facility.
 The co-owners intend to retire Unit 1 by the end of 2023 and Unit 2 by the end of 2024.
-Final timing and retirement dates for Units 1 and

-2 are subject to PSCW and regional regulatory reviews, including identification and approval of energy and capacity resources to replace Columbia.
+Final timing and retirement dates for Units 1 and 2 are subject to PSCW and regional regulatory reviews, including identification and approval of energy and capacity resources to replace Columbia.
 MGE continues to evaluate additional investments to replace the generation from Columbia while maintaining electric service reliability.
 These investments include cost-effective, clean energy projects to help achieve MGE's carbon reduction goals.